Educational Foundation and Chapter Scholarships

-Competitive-based scholarships of $2,500 up to $5,000 each are available to students actively pursuing a graduate degree or credential/licensure for the purpose of teaching science, technology, engineering or math (STEM) subjects at a U.S. middle or secondary school.
+Competitive-based scholarships of $2,500 each are available to students actively pursuing a graduate degree or credential/licensure for the purpose of teaching science, technology, engineering or math (STEM) subjects at a United States K-12 school.
 The scholarships are made possible by generous contributions from ManTech, AFCEA International and several of AFCEA’s regional chapters.
 Applications due in April.
 Learn more.

 Applicants will be considered for all AFCEA STEM Major scholarship opportunities for which they qualify.
 Applications will be accepted from current eligible undergraduate level students majoring in STEM fields to include cybersecurity, intelligence and homeland security-related disciplines.
 Online programs are eligible.
 Applications due in April.
+Includes Undergraduate Diversity Scholarship and Cyber Security Scholarship.
 Learn more.

 Merit-based scholarships of varying amounts will be awarded to persons on active duty in the uniformed military services and to honorably discharged U.S. military veterans (including Reservists and National Guard personnel) who are currently enrolled and attending classes part time or full time in an eligible degree program at an accredited four-year college or university in the United States.
 Applications due in April and November.
 Learn more.